bigskysoftware/missing/Contributing.md

         Each component should have a documentation comment, explaining its purpose, appearance and usage.

+      * `shared/` -- base declarations that we use with [`@extend`][pcss-extend]

+        Avoid `@extend`-ing any style declarations outside this directory, and make sure that all rules inside this directory are `%placeholder-rules`.
+        This way, we can always easily find the source of an @extend.

   * `www/` -- the project website, built with eleventy
       * `demos/` demo pages.
 These should have a `name` specified in the frontmatter.
 They will be listed in the demo page (`../demos.md`).